 Without a doubt, the number one most common mistake when buying a dog bed is purchasing the wrong size.

-Just like us, our dogs like to sleep in a variety of positions and your dog’s bed should be able to support your dog however they choose to sleep.
+Just like us, our dogs like to sleep in a variety of positions, and your dog’s bed should be able to support your dog however they choose to sleep.
 The simplest way to get the right size bed is to measure your dog.

 Firstly, measure from chest bone to tail for length and then measure your dog’s height from the top of the shoulders to the floor.
-Once you’ve done that add six inches or fifteen centimeters for best possible comfort.
-If you find that your dog is in between sizes always opt for the larger bed.
+Once you’ve done that, add six inches or fifteen centimeters for the best possible comfort.
+If you find that your dog is in between sizes, always opt for the larger bed.

 Unfortunately, there isn’t a magic formula for getting the right size dog bed.
 Manufacturers typically have their own sizing charts, and it’s worth reading them thoroughly.
 When looking at measurements of a bed, it’s important to remember that you are looking for the sleeping area measurements, not the overall size of the bed.

 As a rough guide, check out these dog bed sizes: